EricMFink/PRcasebook/_pages/Part6.md

 1. The parties agreed to a settlement.
 After the settlement conference, the plaintiff's attorneys privately convinced their client to pay them an additional $85,000 from her cash settlement, and did not disclose that additional fee agreement to the judge.
 The majority suggests that the arrangement was ultimately fair to the client, but the dissent disagrees.
 What do you think?

 2. Did the client provide informed consent to the additional attorney's fees?
 Is the problem that the respondents convinced their client to pay them an additional $85,000 or that they didn't disclose it to the judge?

 3. Do you think the punishment was adequate under the circumstances?

-Further Readings:

--
-Thomas F. Guernsey,
-Truthfulness in Negotiation,
- 17 U. Rich.
-L. Rev. 99 (1982)

--
-Geoffrey C. Hazard Jr.,
-The Lawyer's Obligation to be Trustworthy When Dealing with

-Opposing Parties,
- 33 S.C.
-L. Rev. 181 (1981)

--
-Charles B. Craver,
-Negotiation Ethics: How to Be Deceptive without Being Dishonest/How to Be Assertive without Being Offensive, 38 S. Tex.
-L. Rev. 713 (1997)

--
-Geoffrey M. Peters,
-The Use of Lies in Negotiation,
- 48 Ohio St. L.J.
-1 (1987)

-- Eleanor H. Norton,
-Bargaining and the Ethic of Process,
- 64 N.Y.U.
-L. Rev. 493 (1989)

--
-Daisy H. Floyd,
-Can the Judge Do That?
-—
-The Need for a Clearer Judicial Role in

-Settlement,
- 26 Ariz.
-St. L.J.
-45 (1994)